YetOpen/certbot-zimbra/README.md

 - update to certbot-zimbra >=0.7.13 and rerequest the certificate with `certbot-zimbra --new`, and add all the options you used with the original `--new` invocation, else your certificate may get replaced with one with different CN and SANs.

 ### Just upgraded Certbot 1.x to 2.x, not renewed yet, still using RSA key
-If you have just upgraded to Certbot >=2.0.0 but the certificate has not yet renewed (is still RSA) you can set it to force a RSA key on renewal:
+If you have just upgraded to Certbot >=2.0.0 but the certificate has not yet renewed (is still RSA) you can set it to force a RSA key on renewal.
+This is not required if you're not going to run `certbot renew --force-renewal` but is good to have just to be safe.

 Certbot >=2.3.0: `certbot reconfigure --cert-name "zimbra-cert-name" --key-type rsa`